perillamint/emacs-open-color-theme/README.md

 ### IMPORTANT NOTE FOR TERMINAL USERS:

-If you are going to use Solarized in Terminal mode (i.e. not in a GUI version like Cocoa or X11 Emacs), **please please please** consider setting your terminal emulator's colorscheme to use the Solarized palette.
-The [Solarized repository] includes palettes for some popular terminal emulator as well as Xdefaults; or you can download them from the official [Solarized homepage].
+If you are going to use Open Color in Terminal mode (i.e. not in a GUI version like Cocoa or X11 Emacs), **please please please** consider setting your terminal emulator's colorscheme to use the Open Color palette.
+The [Open Color repository] includes palettes for some popular terminal emulator as well as Xdefaults; or you can download them from the official [Open Color homepage].
-If you use this emacs color theme *without* having changed your emulator's palette, you will need to configure Solarized to degrade its colorscheme to a set compatible with the terminal's default limited 256 color palette (whereas by using the terminal's 16 ANSI color values, you would see the correct, specific values for the Solarized palette).
+If you use this emacs color theme *without* having changed your emulator's palette, you will need to configure Open Color to degrade its colorscheme to a set compatible with the terminal's default limited 256 color palette (whereas by using the terminal's 16 ANSI color values, you would see the correct, specific values for the Open Color palette).

-Again, I recommend just changing your terminal colors to Solarized values either manually or via one of the many terminal schemes available for import.
+Again, I recommend just changing your terminal colors to Open Color values either manually or via one of the many terminal schemes available for import.

 Advanced Configuration
 ----------------------

-Solarized will work out of the box with just the instructions specified above but does include several variables that can be customized.
+Open Color will work out of the box with just the instructions specified above but does include several variables that can be customized.

     variable name            default   optional